 - Dedication to literacy: Ultimately, the reason this program exists is to close the global literacy gap.
 To this end, we only invited entrepreneurs who demonstrated an unruly dedication to ending illiteracy full-stop.

-The entrepreneurs are not being charged to participate in the program, and Pearson and Unreasonable Group are not requiring an equity stake in the ventures.
-The goal of this program is to bring together a select portfolio of ventures who are positioned to ensure universal literacy, and help them scale internationally and more effectively faster.
-These companies were selected after over 10 months of vetting, they were privately invited, and all of their costs (including airfare) are being covered by Pearson and Unreasonable Group.
+The entrepreneurs are not being charged to participate in the program, and Pearson and Unreasonable Group are The entrepreneurs were not charged to participate in the program, and Pearson and Unreasonable Group don’t require an equity stake in the ventures.
+The goal of this program was to bring together a select portfolio of ventures positioned to ensure universal literacy, and help them scale internationally and more effectively faster.
+These companies were selected after over 10 months of vetting, they were privately invited, and all of their costs (including airfare) were covered by Pearson and Unreasonable Group.

 Are you investing in the ventures?

-Pearson and Unreasonable Group are supporting the ventures by paying their costs for taking part in the Project Literacy Lab.
-They are investing time and resources to accelerate the participating ventures to better position around universal literacy.
-However Pearson and Unreasonable Group are not taking an equity position in the ventures that are part of the Project Literacy Lab as a condition or benefit of participation.
+Pearson and Unreasonable Group supported the ventures by paying their costs for taking part in the Project Literacy Lab.
+They continue to invest time and resources to accelerate the participating ventures to better position around universal literacy.
+However, Pearson and Unreasonable Group did not take an equity position in the Project Literacy Lab ventures as a condition or benefit of participation.

-What are the exact dates of the program?
+What were the exact dates of the program?

-We are hosting the gathering a few hours outside of San Francisco, CA. The exact location is private to respect the time and space of those participating in the program.
+We hosted the gathering a few hours outside of San Francisco, CA. The exact location remained private to respect the time and space of those participating in the program.